 Before you know it, the train pulls into its next stop and the theatre stage your carriage has become in swapped for a new scene, as a whole new set of mysterious baggage and new characters enter for the next leg of the journey.

-However, the journey itself is unique, not only because you get to interact with the locals and witness their daily routine, but because this really is an intrepid adventure in the big city… and the best value you’ll get from a dollar in Yangon.
+However, the journey on the Circle Line of Yangon is itself unique, not only because you get to interact with the locals and witness their daily routine, but because this really is an intrepid adventure in the big city, and the best value you’ll get from just one dollar in the city.

 Things to Know About the Yangon Circular Train

 - The Yangon Circular Train departs daily from Yangon Central Railway Station from 8:30 am and departs every 45 minutes to an hour, from platforms 6 and 7.
 Passports are required in order to purchase your ticket.

 - The price for a single journey loop ticket on the Yangon Circle Train is around 200 – 500 Kyat (20 to 60 US cents).